As U.S. discouraged mask use for public, White House team raced to secure face coverings from Taiwan for senior staff

 On April 3, the CDC reversed its guidance to the public on wearing masks — three weeks after the NSC made its emergency plea to Taiwan.
 In doing so, the agency noted that people should use simple cloth masks, not N95 masks or surgical masks, which should be reserved for medical workers.

-The reversal came as prominent infectious disease experts began arguing that wearing face coverings could help prevent the spread of the coronavirus, and amid increasing medical evidence that people without any symptoms of infection were transmitting the virus to others.
+The reversal came as prominent infectious-disease experts began arguing that wearing face coverings could help prevent the spread of the coronavirus, and amid increasing medical evidence that people without any symptoms of infection were transmitting the virus to others.

 Trump was not enthusiastic about the move, which he and senior advisers feared could cause a panic, but agreed to it after briefings.

-In announcing the decision, the president added that he would not likely cover his face in public.
+In announcing the decision, the president added that he would probably not cover his face in public.

 “You don’t have to do it,” he said.
 “They suggested for a period of time.
 This is voluntary.
 I don’t think I am going to be doing it.”